Reminder: When to upload your documents

 If you have a question about your application or the application process, don’t put it off until the last minute – the sooner you get in touch with us, the sooner we can help.
 Here are some ways to connect with us directly.

-No matter where you are or which campus you’re applying to, you can ask UBC a question using this form.
+No matter where you are or which campus you’re applying to, you can ask UBC a question using our contact form.

 Talk with us in person or on the phone